Is it safe to travel to Greece amid wildfires on the island of Chios?

 More firefighters have been deployed to battle the ongoing blaze

-Wildfires are raging on the Greek island of Chios, ripping through swathes of forests, forcing people to evacuate their homes and causing power outages.
+Wildfires are raging on the Greek island of Chios, ripping through swathes of forests and forcing people to evacuate their homes as the island declared a state of emergency.

-The blaze has been ongoing for two days, with strong gusts of wind on Monday making it difficult to control the flames.
+The blaze has been ongoing for three days, with northerly gusts of wind making it difficult to control the flames.

-Some 190 firefighters have been battling the fires, with another 171 being deployed to try to keep the blaze at bay and away reach of residential areas.
+Some 444 firefighters have been battling the fires in an attempt to keep the flames at bay and away from residential areas.
 As a precaution, dozens of people who live in villages on the island have left their homes.

 Chios, the fifth largest Greek island, is located near the western coastline of Turkey in the Aegean Sea.
 The island is known for its pristine coastline, medieval villages and Byzantine-era architecture, as well as being one of the only places in the world to grow mastic trees, which produce resin, an important industry on the island.